tanish1608/OpenAPI-Specificaton/README.md

 ### Things to do further

-- [ ] Support for Multiple Response Codes
-- [ ] Detailed Response Descriptions
 - [ ] Authentication and Security
 - [ ] Content-Type Handling
 - [ ] Schema Definitions
 - [x] Tags and Grouping
-- [ ] Error Handling and Validation
 - [ ] Testing on multiple examples
+- [ ] Support for Multiple Response Codes
+- [ ] Detailed Response Descriptions
 - [ ] Convert code to JS

 - To test the OpenAPI spec use this url - https://app.swaggerhub.com/home